AlexisPPLIN/keeper-ssh-agent-daemon/README.md

 # Usage

+## Unattended login

+If you start the deamon and no user is logged, it will open a prompt.
+But if you love unattended install like me, you can use the login command before starting the deamon.

+`./keeper-ssh.sh login <email> <password> <server>`

 ## Update keys on vault update

 When you add or remove keys from your vault, you need to re-run the script / restart the service.